Not all senior dog beds are the same… which is just as well because every senior dog is unique too!

 - Ideal for outdoor use as well as indoors

-The main drawbacks to this type of bed are:
+The main drawbacks of this type of bed are:

 - The potential difficulty of stepping up onto a surface that isn’t 100% stable